weisisheng/bertsearch/README.md

 }
 ```

-**CAUTION**: The `dims` value of `text_vector` must need to match the dims of a pretrained BERT model.
+**CAUTION**: The `dims` value of `text_vector` must match the dims of a pretrained BERT model.

 ### 5. Create documents

-Once you created an index, you’re ready to index some document.
+Once you created an index, you’re ready to index some documents.
 The point here is to convert your document into a vector using BERT.
 The resulting vector is stored in the `text_vector` field.
 Let`s convert your data into a JSON document:

 ```bash
 $ python example/create_documents.py --data=example/example.csv --index_name=jobsearch